 You will also need to consider the cost of having a furnace humidifier installed by a professional.
 It is definitely not a cheap option, and the ongoing maintenance can hurt your back pocket.

-Warm Mist vs. Cool Mist Humidifier for a Large Room
+Warm Mist Steam Vaporizers vs. Cool Mist Humidifier for a Large Room

 With hot steam and heating coils, it is possible for children or even adults to be burnt.
-In fact, the American Academy of Pediatrics (AAP) recommends against the use of warm mist humidifiers in homes with children.
+In fact, the American Academy of Pediatrics (AAP) recommends against the use of steam vaporizers in homes with children.

 Despite this, some people do like the warmth that the steam gives.
-At the end of the day though, the risks and extra costs aren’t worth this small difference as they are no better or worse than humidifying a room compared to an evaporative or cool mist ultrasonic model.
+At the end of the day though, the risks and extra costs aren’t worth this small difference as warm mist humidifiers are no better or worse than humidifying a room compared to evaporatives or cool mist humidifiers.

 Choosing Your Humidifier Based on Room Size